khanmohamm-fungible/long-context-attention/README.md

 GiB to 116 MiB**, and backward peak from **3.65 GiB to 199 MiB**.

-With autograd disabled correctly during inference, the attention-only benchmark on the tested RTX 4050 produced:
+With autograd disabled correctly during inference, the attention-only benchmark tested on a laptop with RTX 4050 produced:

 | Tokens | Full SDPA | Hybrid one-shot | Hybrid cached prefill |
 |---:|---:|---:|---:|